brittpinder/ios-reference/swift/memory-management/README.md

 * ARC is used to keep track of all references

-> An good analogy to better understand the difference between values and references is when you share a Google spreadsheet with someone.
+> A good analogy to better understand the difference between values and references is when you share a Google spreadsheet with someone.
 If you download the spreadsheet and send it to someone in an email, you are creating a unique *copy* of it.
 They can modify it however they want and it won't affect your original spreadsheet.
 This is how value types work.
 If you instead share the link to your google spreadsheet with someone, they have access to the original spreadsheet.
 Any changes they make will effect your original version.
 This is how reference types work.

 For a code example of the differences between values and references, see [Structures and Classes](https://github.com/brittpinder/ios-reference/tree/main/swift/structs-vs-classes#value-vs-reference-types)